 - Facilities that are to be located in an officially designated wilderness area. - Facilities that are to be located in an officially designated wildlife preserve. - Facilities that: (i) may affect listed threatened or endangered species or designated critical habitats; or (ii) are likely to jeopardize the continued existence of any proposed endangered or threatened species or likely to result in the destruction or adverse modification of proposed critical habitats, as determined by the Secretary of the Interior pursuant to the Endangered Species Act of 1973. - Facilities that may affect districts, sites, buildings, structures or objects, significant in American history, architecture, archeology, engineering or culture, that are listed, or are eligible for listing, in the National Register of Historic Places (see 54 U.S.C. § 300308; 36 CFR §§ 60 and 800), and that are subject to review pursuant to section 1.1320 and have been determined through that review process to have adverse effects on identified historic properties. - Facilities that may affect Indian religious sites. - Facilities to be located in floodplains, if the facilities will not be placed at least one foot above the base flood elevation of the floodplain. - Facilities whose construction will involve significant change in surface features (e.g., wetland fill, deforestation or water diversion).
-(In the case of wetlands on Federal property, see Executive Order 11990.) - Antenna towers and/or supporting structures that are to be equipped with high intensity white lights that are to be located in residential neighborhoods, as defined by the applicable zoning law.
+(In the case of wetlands on Federal property, see Executive Order 11990.) - Antenna towers and/or supporting structures that are to be equipped with high intensity white lights that are to be located in residential neighborhoods, as defined by the applicable zoning law. - Facilities that would cause human exposure to radiofrequency emissions that exceed the Commission's standards.

-FCC's NEPA Process
+FCC's NEPA Process Decision Tree